-- First level of authority was the family each with head who solved disputes and mediated between members. - Families formed the clan which was under council of elders (Gaarye-Kiama) - Kiama executed decision made by meru parliament settled disputes. - The military force Ramare enforced decisions house of elders, parliament, maintained law and order, defended society from outside attacks. - The house of elders sent representatives to the Njuri Ncheke the most powerful institution which passed law for the community, administered justice, - Njuri Ncheke was final court of Appeal solved land inheritance disputes - The people called Agambi represented the accuser or accused before the Njuri Ncheke. - The meru monarchy lead by Raibon was ceremonial, he was consulted on legal matters, was chief political arbitrator, had prophetic powers - 2001 3.
-Give two reasons why the council of elders among the Ameru was important before the establishment of colonial rule. - (i) It solved disputes in the community - (ii) It mediated in disputes involving the Meru and their neighbours - (iii) It ensured the safe custody of the community's history, traditions and values/ heritage. - (iv) It sanctioned wars - (v) Acted as ritual leaders - (vi) Guidance of counseling community members - (vii) Kept law and order. - (viii) Any 2 points, I mark (2 mks) - 2002 2.
-State two functions of the council of elders (N juri Neheke) of the Ameru. - (i) Solve land and inheritance disputes. - (ii) Acted as the Court of Appeal - (iii) Presided over religious functions - (iv) Organized social functions - (v) Advised warriors on when to go to wars/raids - (vi) Negotiated peace settlements - (vii) Made laws to govern the community during the 19th century.
+The Ameru Political organisation First level of authority was the family each with head who solved disputes and mediated between members.
+Families formed the clan which was under council of elders (Gaarue-Kiama) Kiama executed decision made by meru parliament settled disputes.
+The military force -Ramare enforced decisions house of elders, parliament, maintained law and order, defended society from outside attacks.
+The house of elders sent representatives to the Njuri Ncheke - the most powerful institution which passed law for the community, administered justice, Njuri Ncheke was final court of Appeal - solved land inheritance disputes The people called Agambi represented the accuser or accused before the Njuri Ncheke.
+The meru monarchy lead by Raibon was ceremonial, he was consulted on legal matters, was chief political arbitrator, had prophetic powers 2001 3.
+Give two reasons why the council of elders among the Ameru was important before the establishment of colonial rule.
+It solved disputes in the community It mediated in disputes involving the Meru and their neighbours It ensured the safe custody of the community's history, traditions and values/ heritage.
+It sanctioned wars Acted as ritual leaders Guidance of counseling community members Kept law and order.

+Any 2 points, 1 mark (2 mks)

+State two functions of the council of elders (Njuri Neheke) of the Ameru.

+Solve land and inheritance disputes.

+Acted as the Court of Appeal

+Presided over religious functions

+Organized social functions

+Advised warriors on when to go to wars/raids

+Negotiated peace settlements

+Made laws to govern the community

+Any two points, 1 mk each 2mks

+2008 4.
+State two similarities in the political organization of the Ameru and Abagusii of

+Kenya during the 19 century.